Tangsholpan2/inf232-190103356/README.md

 Demirel University.Now I am second year student of University.
 My occupation IS(Information Technology)
 I like coding and listening music.
+Also I like reading book and do exercise in the morning.
 <?php
 echo "Hello world!";
 echo "My name is Tangsholpan";